Oscarg2010/MCW-BCDR/Whiteboard design session/Whiteboard design session trainer guide - Business continuity and disaster recovery.md

 -   How will you migrate these VMs to Azure?

     -   The VMs will be migrated to Azure using ASR.
-This is a one direction failover, and once the VM is up and running a verified that all is working properly the migration will be completed with just one click in the Azure portal.
+This is a one direction failover, and once the VM is up and running and there is verification that all is working properly, the migration will be completed with just one selection in the Azure portal.

-    -   Once they are migrated to Azure they will be re-protected to failover to the region pair that is assigned to their area of the world
+    -   Once they are migrated to Azure, they will be re-protected to failover to the region pair that is assigned to their area of the world

 -   Can you test the migration before going live?

-    -   Once the VM is protected ASR provides the ability to do a test failover to a disconnected Azure virtual network.
+    -   Once the VM is protected, ASR provides the ability to do a test failover to a disconnected Azure virtual network.
 This meets the requirements of the COB team.

 -   Given this will be an IaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure